Nkkn0/polyUrobot/README.md

 ### 2. Handwritten Letter Recognition

 Upload or pass an image of a handwritten letter.
 The model predicts the letter.

-### 3. General Image-to-Text / OCR

-Use a vision-language model to describe images or extract text from images.

 ---

 # Quick Start